VEZY/PlantBiophysics.jl/README.md

 - [ ] Add FvCB model
 - [ ] Add conductance model
 - [ ] Add transpiration model
 - [ ] Use structures.
+E.g. `Leaf`, that would be a subtype of `PhotoOrgan` (for photosynthetic organ), itself a subtype of `Organ`:
+  - [ ] Make the functions compatible with an MTG, e.g. apply photosynthesis to an MTG, and use the right method for each node.
-E.g. `Leaf`, that would be a subtype of `PhotoOrgan` (for photosynthetic organ), itself a subtype of `Organ`.
-The `Leaf` struct would have the several fields that describe the models used for computation, with all their parameters, *e.g.*:
+  - [ ] The `Leaf` struct would have the several fields that describe the models used for computation, with all their parameters, *e.g.*:

 ```julia
 # Types to hold model parameter values